SUPERINTENDENT LEADERSHIP ACADEMY (SLA)

 - Excellent oral and written communication skills

-- Ability to work and succeed as a school system leader in a Latinx-serving school district or in an urban setting
+- Ability to work and succeed as a school system leader in a school district that serves all children with an emphasis on marginalized students

 - Commitment to equity, excellence, and closing achievement gaps for all students

-- Passion for improving public education and a long-term commitment to K-12 education; and
+- Passion for improving public education and a long-term commitment to PK-12 education

-- Commitment to the mission and ideals of ALAS.
+- Commitment to the mission and vision of ALAS

-All applications are reviewed by the ALAS SLA Selection Committee.
+All applications are reviewed by the ALAS SLA Selection Committee after the application window closes on May 31 of each year.
 The ALAS SLA Selection Committee Members have a strong understanding of the skills needed to succeed as a superintendent.
-Final decisions on admission are made in July of each year following the in person interviews.
+Candidates selected to move forward in the application process will be notified of an interview to take place in July, notification on acceptance to the program will be made immediately to the candidates following the interviews.

 Participants are required to attend program sessions held monthly (except for December and March) beginning in July and ending in May of the following year.
-The program is comprised of eight sessions covering various content strands.
-Participants are provided required readings, assignments and activities as part of each session.
+The program is comprised of eight hybrid sessions covering various content strands.
+Participants are provided required readings, assignments, and activities as part of each session.